jxlin/RoboND-DeepLearning-Project/REPORT.md

 ![img_tuning_train_1]
 ![img_tuning_val_1]

-From the validation-losses graph we get that lower learning rates give more stable and better learning curves, so we chose a learning rate of 0.001 ( the next smallest value ).
+From the validation-losses graph we get that lower learning rates give more stable and better learning curves, so we chose a learning rate of 0.001 ( a value larger than the smallest tested value ).

 ### _**Batch size experiments**_